 Why I Don’t Do a 1:1 Ratio by Weight

-Traditional roux recipes use equal parts butter and flour by weight, but gluten-free flour behaves differently — it’s lighter, more absorbent, and doesn’t develop gluten to help bind the fat.
+Traditional roux recipes use equal parts butter and flour by weight, but gluten-free flour behaves differently.
+It’s lighter, more absorbent, and doesn’t develop gluten to help bind the fat.

 How to Make a Gluten-Free Roux